rsyncOSX/rsyncuidocs/content/en/docs/settings/networksettings.md

 If a remote server is unavailable, `rsync` will likely complain and generate an error.
 If the `check for error in output` option is enabled in the user settings, the `rsync` error messages written to the log and an Alert will be displayed.

-If a local disk is not attached, `rsync` will attempt to synchronize the data to the `/Volumes/` catalog on your Mac.
-This catalog is typically where macOS mounts local attached disks.
+If a local disk is not attached, `rsync` will attempt to synchronize the data to the `/Volumes/` directory on your Mac.
+This directory is typically where macOS mounts local attached disks.
 ```bash
 /dev/disk5s2 on /Volumes/Import bilder (apfs, local, nodev, nosuid, journaled, noowners)
 /dev/disk6s1 on /Volumes/Backups (apfs, local, nodev, nosuid, journaled, noowners)
 ```
 Below the local attached volume is not connected, and the estimate may interpret this as a new synchronize task.
-If you have simply forgotten to attach the disk, you do not want `RsyncUI` to synchronize data to the `/Volume` catalog.
+If you have simply forgotten to attach the disk, you do not want `RsyncUI` to synchronize data to the `/Volume` directory.

 {{< figure src="/images/usersettings/summarizedview.png" alt="" position="center" style="border-radius: 8px;" >}}